Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Introduction

+Monte Carlo based algorithms have demonstrated both theoretically and practically to be efficient for pricing multidimensional options under the Black-Scholes model.
+In particular, the computational complexity of Monte Carlo methods typically does not grow exponentially in the dimension $d$ and the reciprocal of the accuracy $\varepsilon$, see, e.g., \cite{boyle1977options}.
+Moreover, recently, deep learning based methods have been developed using neural networks which can approximately solve the multidimensional Black-Scholes PDE \cite{beck2021deep,berner2020analysis,elbrachter2022dnn,grohs2018proof, han2018solving}.
+However, to date, there is no rigorous and comprehensive error and complexity analysis available for these algorithms, as the training of neural networks consists of solving non-convex optimization problems for which there is no theoretical guarantee that the optimization error can be controlled to be arbitrarily small \cite{Goodfellow-et-al-2016}.

 In recent years, there has been a rapid development of numerical methods dealing with problems in quantitative finance using quantum computers.
 The motivation comes from the fact that qubits, compared to classical bits, are allowed quantum mechanically to be in a state of superposition, from which one anticipates that quantum computers should be able to achieve much higher computational power than classical (super-) computers.
-The applications of quantum algorithms in finance include portfolio optimization \cite{rebentrost2018quantum}, the computation of risk measures such as \textit{Value at Risk (VAR)} \cite{QC6_risk_analysis}, and option pricing, particularly in the Black-Scholes model \cite{chakrabarti2021threshold,doriguello2022quantum, fontanela2021quantum, kubo2022pricing,ramos2021quantum, QC5_Patrick, rebentrost2018quantum,QC4_optionpricing}.
-We also refer to the monograph \cite{jacquier2022quantum} and surveys \cite{egger2020quantum, orus2019quantum} for (further) applications of quantum computing in finance.
-Furthermore, \cite{ an2021quantum, arrazola2019quantum, childs2021high, QC2_Heat, montanaro2016quantum} proposed quantum algorithms to approximately solve different PDEs than the Black-Scholes PDE used in finance for option pricing.
+We also refer to \cite{gonon2023universal} for a universal approximation theorem for quantum neural networks.
+The applications of quantum algorithms in finance include portfolio optimization \cite{rebentrost2018quantum}, the computation of risk measures such as \textit{Value at Risk (VAR)} \cite{QC6_risk_analysis}, volatility modeling \cite{assouel2022quantum}, optimal stopping \cite{doriguello2022quantum}, and option pricing, particularly in the Black-Scholes model \cite{chakrabarti2021threshold, fontanela2021quantum,fuchs2023hybrid, kubo2022pricing,ramos2021quantum, QC5_Patrick,QC4_optionpricing,QC16_GAN}.
+We also refer to the monograph \cite{jacquier2022quantum} and surveys \cite{egger2020quantum, jacquieroverview2023, orus2019quantum} for (further) applications of quantum computing in finance.
+Moreover, \cite{ an2021quantum, arrazola2019quantum, childs2021high, dees2023unsupervised, QC2_Heat, montanaro2016quantum} proposed quantum algorithms to approximately solve different PDEs than the Black-Scholes PDE used in finance for option pricing.
+Furthermore, recently, \cite{crew2025quantum} connected the theory of path signatures to matrix model distributions in quantum field theory, allowing them to introduce the concept of quantum path signature feature map together with a corresponding quantum signature kernel.